oci-landing-zones/oci-landing-zone-operating-entities/addons/oci-hub-models/hub_a/readme.md

 &nbsp;

+> [!NOTE]
-Note: The CIDR ranges shown in the architecture diagram are for illustrative purposes only and should be adjusted to align with each specific use case.
+> The CIDR ranges shown in the architecture diagram are for illustrative purposes only and should be adjusted to align with each specific use case.

 For a comprehensive understanding of how network packets flow within **Hub A** and Spoke VCNs refer to the [Network packet flow animation - Hub A](/addons/oci-hub-models/hub_a/hub-a-packet_flow.md).